Control a Robot Dog with a Custom Viam Base Component

 Find IP address

-Go to the robot page for your robot dog that you created when installing viam-server
+Go to the machine page for your robot dog that you created when installing viam-server

 on the Pi.

-In the banner towards the top of the page, the IP address of the robot dog Pi is displayed under ips.
+The IP address of the robot dog Pi is displayed under IPs.

 Inside PASTE DOG IP ADDRESS HERE